Ireland–Israel relations: 2018 to 2023

 In 2019, despite opposition from the Government of Ireland, the Dáil passed the second stage of the 'Occupied Territories Bill' by 78 to 45 votes.
 If fully enacted, it will restrict the importation of goods that originated from any of the Israeli-occupied territories, including the settlements in the West Bank, Golan Heights and East Jerusalem.
-The Israeli ambassador to Ireland, Ophir Kariv said "it would make Ireland the most extreme anti-Israel country in the western world and entrench it deeply on the wrong side of history.", while supporters of Boycott, Divestment, Sanctions policies reportedly described the bill as a "victory for the BDS movement" and Trócaire's chief executive, Caoimhe de Barra said it would serve as a good example for the rest of the European Union.
+The Israeli ambassador to Ireland, Ophir Kariv said "it would make Ireland the most extreme anti-Israel country in the western world and entrench it deeply on the wrong side of history.", while supporters of Boycott, Divestment, Sanctions (BDS) policies reportedly described the bill as a "victory for the BDS movement" and Trócaire's chief executive, Caoimhe de Barra said it would serve as a good example for the rest of the European Union.

 In May 2021, the Dáil declared that the building of Israeli settlements on Palestinian land was de facto annexation, becoming the first EU member state to do so.
 The motion proposing the declaration was proposed by the opposition, and was supported by the Government.
 An amendment calling for the expulsion of the Israeli ambassador was defeated.

+October 7 attacks and Gaza war

+In November 2023, nine-year-old Emily Hand with joint Irish and Israeli citizenship was released as part of a hostage deal between Hamas and Israel.
+Irish Taoiseach Leo Varadkar's tweet welcoming her release as "an innocent child who was lost has now been found and returned" faced criticism from the Israeli President and Foreign Minister.
+They rejected the use of the word "lost" and said that she was not lost but had been kidnapped and taken hostage by Hamas.

+In May 2024, in response to an encampment at Trinity College Dublin, the university's administration agreed to a set of demands outlined by the protestors, including complete divestment from investments in Israeli companies with activities in the Occupied Palestinian Territory and appear on the UN blacklist.

+During early 2024, three flights carrying munitions for the Israeli Defence Force flew over Irish airspace.
+The IDF had not asked the Irish government for consent, according to Taoiseach Simon Harris, and an Irish government spokesperson said that the carrying of munitions was prohibited on any civil aircraft in Irish territory.

+On 22 May 2024, the Foreign Minister of Israel, Israel Katz, announced the recall of the Israeli Ambassador, Dana Erlich, following the Irish government's announcement of its recognition of the State of Palestine on the 28th of May.
+Ireland's Ambassador to Israel, Sonya McGuinness, along with the Ambassadors of Norway and Spain, was summoned to the Israeli Foreign Affairs ministry for a diplomatic démarche at which they were shown footage of the Hamas attacks of 7 October 2023.
+The event was filmed by Israeli media and broadcast nationally.
+The Irish Tánaiste, Micheál Martin criticised the treatment of the Ambassador describing it as "outside the norm by which diplomats are treated in any country".